Germany: Rights group files complaint over forced Uyghur labor | DW | 06.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Twenty percent of the world's cotton supply is produced in China and of that, 80% is sourced from Xinjiang where forced labor is not uncommon
+Some 20% of the world's cotton supply is produced in China and of that, 80% is sourced from Xinjiang

 The European Center for Constitutional and Human Rights (ECCHR) filed a criminal complaint in Germany against five major retailers Monday.